usgs/water-fcpg-tools/docs/source/index.rst

-`FCPGtools` Documentation Site
+Welcome to FCPGtools Documentation!
 ==================================

-The Flow-Conditioned Parameter Grid (FCPG) tools is a Python 3 library that enables users to quickly create FCPGs, as well other gridded output datasets, for use in statistical, machine learning, and physical hydrologic modeling.
+Flow-Conditioned Parameter Grid Tools (``FCPGtools``) is a Python 3 library that enables users to quickly create flow-conditioned parameter grids (FCPGs), as well other gridded output datasets, for use in statistical, machine learning, and physical hydrologic modeling.

-These tools use a Flow Direction Raster (FDR) and gridded parameter datasets, such as precipitation, slope, or land use, to generate seamless gridded outputs.
+These tools analyze gridded parameter datasets -- such as precipitation, slope, or land use -- relative to a Flow Direction Grid/Raster (FDG/FDR) derived from terrain analysis, to generate seamless FCPG raster outputs.
-Each cell in these outputs stores a value that statistically summarizes all upstream parameter values.
+Each cell in these outputs stores a value that statistically summarizes parameter values for all cells that are upstream, upflow, or uphill.

 More specifically, a FCPG is a pre-processing method that stores the **upstream average of a parameter datasets for each grid cells in a landscape**.